LyonSyonII/hunt-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/hunt?color=orange)](https://crates.io/crates/hunt)
 [![Publish](https://github.com/LyonSyonII/hunt-rs/actions/workflows/publish.yml/badge.svg?branch=v1.5.2)](https://github.com/LyonSyonII/hunt-rs/actions/workflows/publish.yml)
 **A *highly-opinionated* simplified Find command made with Rust.**
-By default it searches a file/folder in the entire drive and divides the result between exact matches and ones that only contain the query.
+By default it searches a file/folder in the working directory and divides the result between exact matches and ones that only contain the query.
 Results will be sorted alphabetically.

-For example, `hunt SomeFile` will search "SomeFile" from the root directory, and the output could be:
+For example, `hunt SomeFile /` will search "SomeFile" from the root directory, and the output could be:

     Contains:
     /SomeFileIsHere